 Human All Along: Turns out all youma are merely unfortunate humans infested by Asarakam-born parasites created by the Organization.
 The Claymores have been killing humans all along.

-Humans Are The Real Monsters: Although humans are not the focus of the story, it's made clear that a lot of them are poor excuses for humanity.
-Case and point:
+Humans Are the Real Monsters: Although humans are not the focus of the story, it's made clear that a lot of them are poor excuses for humanity.
+Cases in point:

 The banishing of children who were orphaned as a result of yoma attacks is a common practice in most villages just to save their own hides.
 In fact, this is how the Organization happens upon most of the girls who will become their warriors.

 At one point, Teresa is confronted by a bandit whom she took the hand of, and he decides to settle the score not by killing her, but by trying to rape her.
 Although she doesn't see this as the worst possible fate and allows him to do so, Teresa can't help but ponder why her kind bothers to sacrifice everything for the sake of humanity.

 The same bandit returned again when his group decided to pillage the village that Teresea left Clare in.
 The bandit planned to make little Clare the group's child sex slave.
 This time, the bandit didn't get to escape with his other hand.
 Or his life.

 Hypocritical Humor: When 24 Claymores including Undine gather at Pieta, things soon devolve into challenges flying around.
 Who's the first to complain?
 Helen, of course: the only troublemaker worse than Undine, and the first one to have drawn her sword, as a way of greeting Clare and a Call Back to their first interation.
 Given her posture and face, this is almost certainly deliberate on the Wakamoto's part.